djipidi/graphene_django_crud/README.md

 ## Usage

 The DjangoCRUDObjectType class project a django model into a graphene type.
-The type also has fields to exposes the CRUD operations.
+The type has fields to exposes the CRUD operations.

 ### Example